vijayrajpanchall/matic-docs/docs/supernets/operate/local-blockchain.md

 ---
 id: supernets-local-deploy
-title: Deploy a Local Supernet
+title: Deploy a Local Polygon Supernet
 sidebar_label: Deploy a local Supernet
 description: "Learn how to deploy a local blockchain using the new Edge client with PolyBFT consensus."
 keywords: